 The backdrop to this is interesting.
 The financial sector has always been a target in terms of the assets under management as well as the vast amounts of valuable personal data that can be stolen then sold on.

-But as well as adopting new technologies people are not realising the risks in using the old ones.
+But as well as adopting new technologies people are not realizing the risks in using the old ones.

-With any outsourcing however it is Important to go into the detail of what the third party is actually providing and whether that is fit for purpose.
-At the Board level you need to understand what the solution actually does and which risks it does and does not mitigate.
+With any outsourcing however it is important to go into the detail of what the third party is providing and whether that is fit for purpose.
+At board level, you need to understand what the solution does and which risks it does and does not mitigate.